Conjunction for Class 6

 • FAQs

-Conjunctions are words or word groupings that link two or more words, clauses, phrases, or sentences together.
-These are also known as linking words.
-Conjunctions are one of the eight parts of speech that we use in our day-to-day communication.
-Conjunctions combine two sentences to generate a more meaningful sentence or make a conversation effective and easier to understand.
+Conjunctions are words that join two or more words, clauses, phrases, or sentences together.
+These are also known as connecting words.
+Conjunctions are one of the eight parts of speech that we use in our regular communication.
+Conjunctions join two sentences to create a more coherent statement or to improve the effectiveness and comprehensibility of a discussion.

 Some examples to understand it briefly: